I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 Let's check what tools are available with the Datadog MCP server.

-What tools can I use with the Datadog MCP?
+What tools can I use with Datadog MCP?

-They cover a wide range of daily operational tasks, including log searches, trace analysis, and monitor operations.
+They cover a wide range of daily operational tasks such as log searching, trace analysis, and monitor operations.

 1-5

-Using Claude Code (Opus 4.6 model), I tested the following two scenarios:
+Using Claude Code (Opus 4.6 model), I verified the following two scenarios:

 1. APM Investigation of a Shopping Web Application

-• Trace analysis, identifying error spans and latency spans, proposing recommended actions
+• Trace analysis, identification of error spans and latency spans, suggestion of recommended actions

-• Auto-creating recommended monitors based on an IaC template defining DynamoDB, API Gateway, and Lambda
+• Automatic creation of recommended monitors based on an IaC template defining DynamoDB, API Gateway, and Lambda

 APM Investigation of a Shopping Web Application

-I'll analyze APM traces, investigate errors, and identify the causes of delays via the MCP server for a shopping site that intentionally includes delay logic and random errors.
+I'll analyze APM traces, investigate errors, and identify the causes of delays via the MCP server for a shopping site with intentionally added delay logic and random errors.

 Trace Analysis